 Technology is always on the cusp of innovation, so the question that emerges for long-standing companies, or pretty much any company is: which side of innovation are they standing on?
-For a company to ensure that its tactics for staying on top of growing industry trends aren’t antiquated and ineffective, it needs to take the plunge and dive into new innovative business solutions that will help the company identify new industry trends, innovative tech, and promising startups.
+A company has to ensure that its tactics aren’t antiquated and ineffective.
+To stay on top of growing industry trends, businesses need to take the plunge and dive into new, innovative business solutions that will help them identify new industry trends, innovative tech, and promising startups.

 So, how can a company’s R&D team go through massive volumes of data on the internet and come up with relevant, useful insights on where the industry is headed?
 The short answer is AI.
-The technology has come a long way, and AI algorithms today are powering platforms that provide useful, actionable insights that help giants stay big and newly-minted startups rise to the top.
+The technology has come a long way, and AI algorithms today power entire platforms to provide useful, actionable insights that help giants stay big and newly-minted startups rise to the top.
 The long answer follows.

 How would innovation teams traditionally keep up with industry trends?

-Before we get into the specifics of AI insights, it’s important that we first take a look at how companies traditionally stay on top of industry trends.
+Before we get into the specifics of AI insights, it’s important that we first take a look at how companies traditionally stayed on top of industry trends.

 Smaller companies lacking the resources to invest in a solid innovation team end up delegating the task to various departments or employees, who then need to stay on top of the multiple funnels at work to source useful data.
 Either way you look at it, keeping up with industry trends is labor-intensive and time-consuming for any business and as you’ll see below, there are multiple ways companies go about doing so.

 Some businesses will hire consultancy firms to do market research and provide them with information on industry trends.
-Generally, consultancy firms will engage in some of the activities we outlined below - i.e., they’ll do them for you and come up with actionable solutions.
+Generally, consultancy firms would provide their clients with actionable insights after their team does the research.